incom2/TabExplorer/README.md

 👉 See the list of latest changes here: 📘[Changelog](docs/changelog.md)<br>
 👉 Included languages (you can create yours!): 友 English, 友 Spanish, 友 Catalan.

+### About Microsoft Defender false positives
+😷 In some cases, Microsoft Defender may flag TabExplorer as a threat.
+It is not, but as a file explorer it necessarily interacts with the file system and Windows Explorer components.
+To prevent false positives, a sample was submitted to Microsoft for review on April 28, 2026 (submission ID `1e9a531d-5aa4-472d-b803-26e3940de350`).

 ![](docs/pics/001_black.png)

 ### **Benefits**
 ✔ Uses the real Windows Explorer so everything will work as Microsoft intended.<br>
 ✔ Lightweight: ~2 Mb of space and uses ~60 Mb of RAM (less than the native explorer).<br>